 The Boston Red Sox have made great progress in diverting recyclables from landfills.
 In 2012 almost 400 tons of materials were diverted and recycled.
 From Fenway Park, recyclables are taken by Waste Management to their sorting facility in Avon, Massachusetts then recycled into new cloths, cardboard, cans and bottles

-In 2008, the Boston Red Sox launched the Poland Spring Green Team, a first of its kind recycling initiative.
+In 2008, the Boston Red Sox launched the Dasani Green Team, a first of its kind recycling initiative.
 During all home games at Fenway Park, volunteers spread throughout the seating bowl to collect recyclables from fans.

 Big Belly Trash and Recycling Stations